GerardoZapicoLopezNeira/kube-guard/README.md

 ## 🎯 Features

-- **Security Analysis**: Comprehensive RBAC security findings and vulnerability detection
+- **Security Analysis**: Comprehensive RBAC security findings and vulnerability detection through the use of rbac-tool analysis
 - **Interactive Visualization**: D3.js-powered graph visualization of RBAC relationships
 - **Performance Optimized**: Intelligent batch loading and caching for large datasets
-- **Modern UI**: Beautiful, responsive interface built with React and TypeScript
+- **Modern UI**: Responsive interface built with React and TypeScript
 - **Export Capabilities**: Export visualizations as SVG or DOT format
 - **Real-time Filtering**: Advanced filtering by subjects, resources, verbs, and namespaces